xiaoxiae/Grafatko/DOCUMENTATION.md

 ---

+## Things to mention

+### Forces
+The forces are implemented using a few functions that act on the nodes, depending on how far they are and whether they are connected.
+The algorithm examines each unique pair of nodes, calculates the forces and:

+- repulses them a little
+- attracts them a lot, but only if they share a vertex

+To see the actual functions used, see the `repulsion` and `attraction` variables in the `Canvas` class.

+### Tree mode
+The tree mode exerts additional forces over the nodes, depending on whether some node is currently the root.
+It runs BFS from the root node, getting the layers of the graph from root.
+After this, it moves forces in each of the layer towards a horizontal line (average of their `y` components) so they are vertically as close as possible.
+Also, gravity (a constant vector) is applied so the nodes move "down" (since that's how trees are usually visualized).

+---

 ## Future development
-I'm pretty happy with the current state of the project, but there are still some features that I would really like to see added before the `1.0` release.
+I'm pretty happy with the current state of the project, but there are still some features that I would really like to see added (and bugs to fix) before the `1.0` release:

 - other export formats, mainly SVG and dot
 - label animations, node/vertex-creating animations